jeremymec/robotic-arm/README.md

 # robotic-arm
-Github for the lab group created robotic arm
+Github for the lab group created robotic arm.
+Nothing in here, yet..